-- Design and create images used for printed media in advertising web design. - Understand and apply the techniques used to create and modify artwork using a vector-based program or bitmapped program. - Integrate text and graphics in a document layout program to create professional-quality, full-color documents. - Format and combine text, numerical data, photographs, charts, and other visual graphic elements to produce publication- ready material. - Demonstrate the knowledge of workflow process in the creation of printed media in advertising. - Demonstrate the knowledge of design principles in advertising and layout design, type, and lettering applications. - Incorporate two dimensional design visual media of printed media in advertising.
+- Design and create images used for printed media in advertising web design. - Understand and apply the techniques used to create and modify artwork using a vector-based program or bit-mapped program. - Integrate text and graphics in a document layout program to create professional-quality, full-color documents. - Format and combine text, numerical data, photographs, charts, and other visual graphic elements to produce publication- ready material. - Demonstrate the knowledge of workflow process in the creation of printed media in advertising. - Demonstrate the knowledge of design principles in advertising and layout design, type, and lettering applications.

+Incorporate two dimensional design visual media of printed media in advertising.

-Required Courses (26 units)
+Required Cours ses (26 units) Units

 CIS-66 Web Development I 3

 or

 CIS-72A Introduction to Web Page Production 1.5

 and

 CIS-72B Intermediate Web Page Creation Using

 Cascading Style Sheets (CSS) 1.5

 CIS/CAT-78A Introduction to Adobe Photoshop 3

 CIS-78B Advanced Adobe Photoshop 3

 CIS/CAT-79 Introduction to Adobe Illustrator 3

 CIS-81 Introduction Adobe InDesign 3

 CIS-59/ Typography and Graphic Design 3

 ADM-62

 ART-22 Basic Design 3

 ART-39 Design and Graphics 3

 CIS-44 Portfolio Production 2

 The Associate of Science Degree in Graphic Design will be awarded upon completion of the degree requirements, including general education and other graduation requirements as described in the college catalog.

-C++ PROGRAMMING (NR) NCE803 Create structured and Object code in C++ for business, gaming, mathematical and scientific problems by identifying the information input requirements, synthesizing the algorithmic steps needed to transform the data input into the required output information, and organizing the output format to facilitate user communication.
+JAVA PROGRAMMING (NR) NCE809